 Balance of independent study and scheduled teaching activity

-The module is delivered in a weekly 2 hours Interactive Lecture/Seminar, and 1-hour tutorial/activity session, part of which may encompass the use of computers to analyse financial statements.
-The lecture session is designed in an interactive manner to effectively help the learning process and engage students through a collaborative two-way-process.
+The module is delivered in a weekly 1 hr Lecture, 2 hr Seminar, part of which may encompass the use of computers to analyse financial statements.
+The session is designed in an interactive manner to effectively help the learning process and engage students through a collaborative two-way-process.
 The interactive approach stimulates motivation and interest in the subject area.

-Students receive in-house materials, which includes weekly lecture/seminar notes in the form of PPT presentations, and scenario based activities.
-They are expected to complete set tasks in seminars (in part), tutorial sessions and some of the tasks may be left for the students to complete them outside the formal contact hours.
+Students receive in-house materials, which includes weekly lecture/seminar notes in the form of PPT presentations, and scenario-based activities.
+They are expected to complete set tasks in seminars (in part), tutorial sessions and some of the tasks may be left for the students to complete outside the formal contact hours.

 On successful completion of this module, students will be able to:

 LO1.
 Demonstrate conceptual understanding of the fundamental financial theories relevant to financial decision-making and governance.

 LO2.
 Understand, critically analyse and evaluate using various analytical tools to facilitate strategic decision-making.